jumperboyAX/coddettesbootcamp2022/index.md

 ### 10.3 installing cura

-So in this session, we installed cura so that we can learn to 3d print on our own
+So in this sesion we installed cura so that we can learn to 3d print on our own

 ![](https://lh4.googleusercontent.com/wVJnvqL30hnauS0Asn4EfdeQFXYeo0wlpDGcOypVgBcCZ2fOY6CAIsYujo_Kb281G_zDSWzYAuPb3DVCRJqGXEpNU_efghNqdQZ3qaXT0OEGnJ8LHu_VPPD9EydCgrdV4awimEX31jJpyrhJbp5eBA)